DanOlinski/Budget/README.md

 ![Bank Accounts Management](https://github.com/DanOlinski/Budget/blob/2c2edff110522e2fd76eeeeef8d787d161e5648b/media/BankAccountsManagement.png)

 ### Manage Categories
-The user lets the user create new and/or update current categories.
+The manage categories lets the user create new and/or update current categories.
 The app tracks the institutions where the user has spent money in the past and they can be assigned to specific categories.
 A budget limit can be set for each category and the app lets the user know when they have reached that limit.
 Having multiple categories which can be modeled to the user's needs, facilitates the spending tracking.

 ![Categories](https://github.com/DanOlinski/Budget/blob/2c2edff110522e2fd76eeeeef8d787d161e5648b/media/Categories.png)